 If contacts are an option for you, you might want to wear them on those cold days, to avoid foggy glasses syndrome (yeah, that’s a made-up term).

 Want to keep your glasses from fogging up?
 Speak with Dr. Jason Bailey.
-At Chandler Walmart Vision Center in Chandler, we can advise you about a variety of contact lenses, anti-fog treatment and other solutions to help you see clearly— any day.
+At Dr. Jason Bailey in Chandler, we can advise you about a variety of contact lenses, anti-fog treatment and other solutions to help you see clearly— any day.